Manage Posture Policies

 If necessary, review the basics of Posture Policies to begin.

-In most cases, users will want to:
+In most cases, users want to:

 • Start from an existing policy